cyrusbt5/aws-s3-housekeeping/README.md

 ## Files

+- aws-s3-clean.sh
+  - (create_timestamp() now works for Darwin and Linux)
-- aws-s3-clean.sh (only works on Mac at the moment)
+  - variable olderThan only works on Macs currently